- ARig veda

 Percentage: %

-According to the given information, the Chauhan Rajputs struggled with the Delhi Sultanate to control the strategic areas of Delhi, Punjab, and Gujarat in the 13th and 14th centuries.
+According to the given information, the Chauhan Rajputs struggled with the Delhi Sultanate to control the strategic areas of Delhi, Punjab, and Gujarat, which were located in the regions of Gujarat, Rajasthan, and Madhya Pradesh.